Executive Director, PAUSE

 Galen is the Grief Support Director for Forest Lawn Memorial Parks and Mortuaries.
 He is an experienced Grief Support Director with a demonstrated history of working in the individual and family services industry.
 Galen is an experienced grief counselor, who holds a Doctor of Ministry focused in Thanatology from Fuller Theological Seminary.

-Hui-wen has been a pediatric ICU nurse since 2010.
-She has been published in the American Journal of Nursing, Intima: A Journal of Narrative Medicine, AACN Advanced Critical Care, and she is a regular contributor to AJN’s blog, Off the Charts.
+Hui-wen is a pediatric ICU nurse whose work has been published in the American Journal of Nursing, Intima: A Journal of Narrative Medicine, and AACN Advanced Critical Care.
 Her writing has also been published in the Oxford Handbook of Meaningful Work and The Healer’s Burden: Stories and Poems of Professional Grief.
 Her 2017 TEDxTalk was promoted to the main TED webpage in 2020, titled “How Grief Helped Me Become a Better Caregiver.”
 She has given keynote presentations at various local and national nursing conferences, and created a webinar for Happify titled, “How to Care for Yourself as a Caregiver.”
-She lives in Los Angeles with her husband, their two daughters, tortoises and dog.

 Jenny Lisk is a bestselling author and widowed mom who is dedicated to helping widowed parents increase their family's well-being.
 In her book, Future Widow, Jenny draws on her personal and professional experience to provide a real-life guide for surviving and thriving while raising grieving children.
 As host of The Widowed Parent Podcast, Jenny has done more than 100 interviews with experts, seasoned widowed parents, and people who lost a parent at a young age.